xuewei4d/kdrg-dl-meeting/README.md

   * topics: logistic regression, softmax, SVM, neural network architecture, activation function, initialization methods, optimization methods, other tricks
 * paper discussion
   * We encourage everybody to finish reading the selected papers within one week and comment on them in the following session.
   * We pick papers every Wednesday.
-Every participant sends a PR or modification to [papers.md](https://github.com/xuewei4d/kdrg-dl-meeting/blob/master/papers.md) to promote papers.
+Every participant sends a PR or modification to [papers.md](https://github.com/xuewei4d/kdrg-dl-meeting/blob/master/papers.md) to propose papers.
 We vote and select papers for the next week by the midnight of every Wednesday.

 ## Materials
 Here is several DL material summarizations